nesQuick/soa-workshop/box/challenges/final/README.md

 * name (any string)
 * address (any string)
-* id (an auto incremented number that is set by the system)
+* id (an auto incremented integer that is set by the system)

 So a location could look like this: